Fe-56/ai_project_ser/README.md

 ## ⬇️ Download the Model
 First and foremost, download the model weights.
 If not, the GUI will not analyze your uploaded speech audio file.

-1. Download `final_model.zip` from our [Microsoft Teams](https://sutdapac.sharepoint.com/:u:/s/50.021AIProject/EcqKux4dNiZCpjlTkfkeMI0BTeFZDb3uAgEciedQvrPwHQ?e=HkR1JO).
+1. Download `final_model.zip` from our [Microsoft Teams](https://sutdapac.sharepoint.com/:u:/s/50.021AIProject/EUcB6OqFi-NPi7iuuMogTkQBjCE2dFcsLpUm-lMFHFr1yg?e=uIOGGe).
-2. Ensure `final_model.zip` is in the `gui/` directory.
+2. Move `final_model.zip` to the `gui/` directory, if it is not downloaded and saved there already.
 3. Extract the contents of `final_model.zip` into the current `gui/` directory.
-4. Once the extraction is complete, there should be `checkpoint-22112/` and `checkpoint-55280/`.
-These folders contain the model weights.
+4. Once the extraction is complete, there should be `best_meta_ffnn_model.pt`, `checkpoint-22112/` and `checkpoint-55280/`.
+These files and folders contain the model weights.
 5. You may delete `final_model.zip`.

 ---